rikmorskate/assignment-vladyslav/README.md

 # Assignment
 ## _v1.1.0_

 We’d like you to create a small e-commerce application for us to get some insights in your skillset.
-This shouldn’t take more than two hours and it doesn’t have to be finished nor perfect.
+Focus on the PHP and especially the separation of concern, the UI is optional.
+Please dont spend more than two hours on this assignment.

 # Don’ts
-- Please do not spend too much time on it since we only use the assignment to discuss some of your choices.
+- Don't spend more than two hours
 - Do not include new packages.

 # Installation